 Semester damage assessments

-During each semester, major damage and clean-up costs which are reported by Physical Plant staff members are assessed and billed to students.
+During each semester, major damage and clean-up costs which are reported by Facilities Management staff members are assessed and billed to students.
 The Office of Residential Education & Living investigates these damages to determine to whom these charges should be billed.

 Each area coordinator receives a weekly update on the damages and clean-up charges in his or her area, reviews them, and asks each housefellow to investigate and report back on how the damage should be billed in that particular case.
 During the course of investigating, the housefellow may find it useful to consult with the House Council on how to distribute a charge that cannot be attributed to specific individuals.

 It is important to inform your housefellow immediately if you or someone you know is responsible for specific damages.

 When the student who was responsible for the damage is identified or admits responsibility, the cost to repair the damage is assessed to that individual's account.
 When the responsible party cannot be determined, damage charges will be assessed to the wing, floor, apartment, or house, depending on the location of the damage.

 When reading your bill, you may notice that damage costs are broken down into three categories: Whole Dorm Damage, Floor Damage and Individual Damage.